firecracker-microvm/firecracker/README.md

 ## Select the Guest Kernel and RootFS
 To run microVMs with Firecracker, you will need to have:
-* a guest kernel image that boots and runs with Firecracker's minimal/VirtIO device model, and
+* a guest kernel image that boots and runs with Firecracker's minimal/VirtIO device model
-* a guest root file system that boots with that kernel.
-* The guest RootFS can be an image file or drive.
+* a guest root file system that boots with that kernel (can be an image file or drive).

 ## Runtime Dependencies
 * Firecracker needs rw access to `/dev/kvm`.
-You can grant these rights, e.g., to tall users, with: `sudo chmod a+rw /dev/kvm`
+You can grant these rights, e.g., to all users, with: `sudo chmod a+rw /dev/kvm`.
-* If you want to use vsocks between the Firecracker guest and host, Firecracker will need to be run with sudo rights.

 ## Start Firecracker & the Micro VM

-The python-based toy example below will start a Firecracker microVM with 2 vCPUs, 256 MiB or RAM, two network interfaces, two disks (rootfs and temp), and a vsocket.
+The python-based toy example below will start a Firecracker microVM with 2 vCPUs, 256 MiB or RAM, two network interfaces and two disks (rootfs and temp).

-Currently, only the core parts of the API (`/actions`, `/machine-config`, `/boot-source`, `/network-interfaces`, `/drives`, and `/vsocks`) are implemented.
-For the planned v1.0 API description see `/api/swagger/all.yaml`.
+Currently, only the core parts of the API (`/actions`, `/machine-config`, `/boot-source`, `/network-interfaces` and `/drives`) are implemented.
+For the planned v1.0 API description see `/api/swagger/firecracker-v1.0.yaml`.

 The toy example snapshot below uses a Python script to start a Firecracker instance.
 The Firecracker binary, as well as compatible kernel, root file system, and temp file system images are assumed to already exist.
 The TUN/TAP devices passed to the networking API are also assumed to already exist.
-Firecracker requires root privileges to open vsock interfaces on a host.

 The full example can be found in [the examples directory](examples/hello_api/spawn_microvm.py)